Audrey Hepburn

 Audrey Hepburn's granddaughter, Emma Ferrer, became a model

 The younger son, Luca Dotti, pursued a career in graphic design.
-He married an Italian from a well-off family, Domitilla Bertucci, who became the mother of his two daughters.
+He married Domitilla Bertucci, an Italian from a wealthy family, and they have two daughters together.
 Luca wrote three books about Audrey Hepburn, the most famous of which is "Audrey at Home".

 Luca Dotti in his youth and now